cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 ## What is left to do?

 Your work is mostly done.
-Still, you want to create the game to replace `// TODO: Handling the message`.
-For this:
+Still, you will want to create the specific game creation code to replace `// TODO: Handling the message`.
+For this, you will need to:

 1. Decide on how to create a new and unique game ID: `newIndex`.
 2. Extract and verify addresses such as: